wells-wood-research/PDBench/README.md

 ```sh
 python run_benchmark.py --dataset benchmark_set.txt --path_to_pdb /pdb/ --path_to_models /my_models/
 ```
-Please see **/examples** for input and output files.
+Please see the **/examples/** for input and output files.

 ## Evaluation metrics
-We calculate four groups of metrics: 1) recall, precision, AUC, F1 score, Shannon's entropy, confusion matrix and prediction bias **for each amino acid class**; 2) accuracy, macro-precision, macro-recall, similarity and top-3 accuracy **for each protein chain**; 3) accuracy, macro-precision, macro-recall, similarity and top-3 accuracy **for each secondary structure type**;  4)  accuracy, macro-precision, macro-recall, similarity and top-3 accuracy **for each protein architecture**.
+We calculate four groups of metrics:

+**1)** recall, precision, AUC, F1 score, Shannon's entropy, confusion matrix and prediction bias **for each amino acid class**;

+**2)** accuracy, macro-precision, macro-recall, similarity and top-3 accuracy **for each protein chain**;

+**3)** accuracy, macro-precision, macro-recall, similarity and top-3 accuracy **for each secondary structure type**;

+**4)** accuracy, macro-precision, macro-recall, similarity and top-3 accuracy **for each protein architecture**.

 All metrics except similarity and prediction bias are calculated with SciKit-Learn (see [here](https://scikit-learn.org/stable/modules/model_evaluation.html#classification-metrics) for more info about the metrics).
 Prediction bias is a metric measuring the discrepancy between the occurrence of a residue and the number of times it is predicted.

 Accuracy-based metrics are useful, but there is functional redundancy between amino acids, as many side chains have similar chemistry.
 The similarity of amino acids can be determined by the relative frequency of substitution of one amino acid for another observed in natural structures, using substitution matrices such as BLOSUM62, which we combine into a similarity score for the sequence.